Lexcodes001/react-interactive-comments-section-main/src/README.md

 # Frontend Mentor - Interactive-Comments-Section solution

-This is a solution to the [Interactive-Comments-Section](https://www.frontendmentor.io/challenges/interactive-comments-section).
+This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).

 ## Table of contents